-The biggest problem with eating healthy is getting started and then sticking to a healthy lifestyle.
+The biggest barrier to eating healthy is getting started, and then sticking to a healthy lifestyle.

-The reason for this is often that bad eating habits outshine the good ones, and it can be very difficult to break these bad habits.
-Here is a how-to guide to help you break these bad eating habits and stay on track with eating healthy…
+The reason for this is often that bad eating habits outshine the good ones.
+It can be very difficult to break these bad habits.

 - Eat more fruits and veggies